-Juniors, seniors, online students, and those over the age of 23 are to write a Student Development Plan at the beginning of each semester outlining their intended church involvement and other steps in continued spiritual growth.
-At the end of the semester, these students are to reflect and evaluate their Spiritual Development Plan, making appropriate revisions for the following semester.
+Student Development Plan.
+All students are to write a Student Development Plan at the beginning of each semester outlining their intended church involvement and other steps in continued spiritual, social, and physical growth.
+During the course of the semester, RAs, RHDs, and the Student Life Director will encourage and challenge the students of MACU to reach the goals that they have set.
+At the end of the semester, these students are to reflect and evaluate their Student Development Plan, making appropriate revisions for the following semester.

-Mid-Atlantic Christian University 2016-2017 Academic Catalog Dismissal.
+Dismissal.
 Mid-Atlantic Christian University reserves the right to require the withdrawal of, or refuse readmission to, any student at any time it deems necessary to safeguard its ideals of scholarship and Christian character and to secure compliance with its standards.
 Dishonesty in any phase of school work, failure to give truthful testimony to a University official, disregard for the safety and rights of others, and any behavior which reflects discredit upon Christ and the University are serious offenses which may lead to dismissal.
 A student receives a W for each course in the term.